 Identify and describe the goals and objectives of the project.
 Include a description of the expected results of the completed project and explain the expected benefits of the project.
 This may include financial benefits, increased awareness, decreased risk, etc.

 Goals and Objectives:

-The goals and objectives of the East Ocean View Community Center Living Shoreline project are a combination of protection and enhancement efforts benefitting the surrounding at risk, low-income community and the larger population of Norfolk who utilize the park space.
+The goals and objectives of the Steamboat Creek Living Shoreline Design project are a combination of protection and enhancement efforts benefitting the surrounding at risk, low-income community.